 Working with a heritage expert

-When introducing heritage to a community art education programme, it can help by engaging someone who has expertise in the area of heritage you wish to explore.
+When introducing heritage to a community art education programme, it can help to engage someone who has expertise in the area of heritage you wish to explore.
 In this way you can help nurture and strengthen your local intangible cultural heritage while also adding depth and meaning to your art education programme.

 Selecting a heritage form